lbielicki/flask-on-docker/README.md

 ## Build Instructions
 To replicate this project, you can follow along with [the tutorial](https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/) or take a look at the [testdrivenio repo](https://github.com/testdrivenio/flask-on-docker) for the complete files, including production credentials, as well as the full instructions.
-To summarize: rename the files appropriately (by removing "sample", for example), update any environmental variables, and be sure to choose ports that are available on your network.
+To summarize: rename the files appropriately (by removing "sample", for example), update any environmental variables, and be sure to choose ports that are available to you.

 To build the image and run the container:
 ```